ktbaek/Excess-deaths-Denmark/README.md

 are defined as the difference between deaths and the season adjusted baseline.
 Baseline reference period is indicated on the x-axis.*

-## Discussion and limitations (*very much in progress*)
+## Discussion and limitations (*WIP*)

+In this analysis, I have compared the death rates in Denmark during the Covid-19 pandemic (2020 Q1 to 2022 Q3) to pre-pandemic rates by quarter, age, and sex.
+I used a simple model that accounts for long-term trends and seasonal fluctuations to identify deviations from the baseline.
+If these deviations exceed a prediction interval, they are considered excess deaths.
+The prediction interval is determined by the pre-pandemic variability around the baseline.
+The width of the interval is chosen to be close to the range of pre-pandemic variability, so that death rates within this range are not considered excess.
+This means that the majority of the deviations around the baseline during the reference period are considered “normal”.

+The analysis identify age groups with deviating quarterly death rates since 2020.
+Most of the excess death is in the 70-79 yo and 80-89 yo age groups, but other age groups display deviations and excess deaths that are also noteworthy.

-In this analysis, I have examined the mortality rates in Denmark during the Covid-19 pandemic by quarter, age, and sex, and compared the rates to pre-pandemic baseline rates using a very simple model.
-The simplicity allows for transparency into the model choices that impact how much excess mortality is measured during the pandemic.
+The simplicity of the model allows for transparency into the model choices that impact how much excess mortality is measured during the pandemic.
 These choices include choice of reference period, choice of stratification, and choice of threshold for normal variability.

 The choice of reference period for the baseline has a considerable impact on the number of excess deaths found using this method.
 This is